 The calmer time of year lasts for 5.6 months, from May 14 to November 1.
-The calmest day of the year is August 1, with an average hourly wind speed of 3.5 miles per hour.
+The calmest month of the year in Knoxville is August, with an average hourly wind speed of 3.5 miles per hour.

 The predominant average hourly wind direction in Knoxville varies throughout the year.

 The wind is most often from the west for 1.5 months, from June 23 to August 9, with a peak percentage of 38% on July 13.
 The wind is most often from the south for 10 months, from August 9 to June 23, with a peak percentage of 38% on January 1.